Waialae Gardens

 No analysis available

 Strong, repeated evidence confirms in-unit laundry across the building.
-Multiple listings explicitly mention washer/dryer in unit, including phrases like "washer/dryer in the unit," "full-size washer and dryer," "new LG stacked washer and dryer," and "new washer/dryer."
-The consistency across many listings suggests this is a real building feature, not copy-paste error.
+Multiple listings explicitly mention washer/dryer in the unit, including 'Washer/Dryer in the unit,' 'full-size washer and dryer,' 'new LG stacked washer and dryer,' and 'new washer/dryer,' showing consistent confirmation from many listings rather than a one-off agent note.

 No analysis available